 Whether the child is the product of a 25-year marriage or a relationship that lasted 25 days, it makes no difference to you.
-And outside of any potential legal differences, it makes no difference to the child custody attorneys at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC.
+And outside of any potential legal differences, it makes no difference to the Hamilton child custody lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC.

 New Jersey has well-developed child custody laws that focus on providing what’s best for the children.
 But working within these laws isn’t always easy.
 Add the fact that it’s your child’s well-being at stake and it’s understandable that you’re considering Kalavruzos, Mumola, Hartman, Lento & Duff, LLC.

 Let us help you protect your parental rights.
 We will handle your case with the seriousness and compassion it deserves.
 We understand what’s at stake for you and your family, so we will do everything we can to protect your right to see your child.
 Contact us today.